Mobile Menu

 Poetic Devices Alliteration

-Alliteration is a poetic device that uses the same letter or sound at the beginning of adjacent or nearly adjacent connected words.
+Alliteration is a poetic device, a sound strategy that uses the same letter or sound at the beginning of adjacent or nearly adjacent connected words.

 An example of alliteration can be found in this example from Shakespeare’s Romeo and Juliet, “From forth the fatal loins of these two foes…” In this example, the “f” sound in the words “from,” “forth,” “fatal,” and “foes,” creates the alliteration.